Keyboard shortcuts

 GenericPopulationStep

-Generates a population (households, persons, and trips) from a list of car-driver origin-destination pairs.
+Generates a population (persons and trips) from a list of car-driver origin-destination pairs.

 GravityODMatrixStep